OnlyHereToCode/KAMI/README.md

 ## Status

-### please use the release, the current build has a chance of not working, I am currently reimplementing changes done to master, however due to being in the Netherlands I will not be able to actively work on it for the week of October 6-13

 [Everything here is planned for sure.](https://github.com/zeroeightysix/KAMI/pull/114), [along with here](https://github.com/S-B99/KAMI/issues/12)

 This is currently in slowed development.
 Maintainance and further development is planned in the next couple months.

 ## Preview